pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1025 Good Day

+Today I was a bad experience in my work well maybe I should say in my old work, today I quit my work the Monday I start work in another company, I am excited guys never back down, each book, each YouTube tutorial, each paper, each course that you read brings them one step closer to their goal.

 ##### Day 1024 External APIs

 Today I was working with some external APIs, when they don't have a good documentation with examples this is a problem, well also I don't understand how someone who is going to commercialize some API does not create a good doc.

 ##### Day 1023 Kubernetes Issues